ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 In the example above the nose and camera would be pointed at the red marker.

-If using AC3.1.5: The nose would point at the marker for only the period that the vehicle is flying from Waypoint #1 to Waypoint #3.
-If you wanted the nose/camera to continue to point at the red marker as it flies from #3 to #4, a second DO_SET_ROI command would need to be entered after Waypoint #3.

-If using AC3.2: The nose would continue to point at the red marker until the end of the mission.
-To "clear" the do-set-roi and cause the vehicle to return to it's default behaviour (i.e. pointing at the next waypoint) a second DO_SET_ROI command should be placed later in the mission with all zero for Lat, Lon and Alt.

 ..  youtube:: W8NCFHrEjfU
     :width: 100%